NaturionBG/AsteroidsEX/README.md

 Characters used are also from Undertale and Terraria's Calamity mod.

-The Project DOES NOT aim NOR does it factually financially benefit from characters, sprites and soundeffect used in it.
+The Project DOES NOT aim to NOR DOES IT REALLY financially benefit from characters, sprites and soundeffect used in it.

 Controls are as follows: